fogio-org/vscode-jetbrains-file-icon-theme/README.md

 ### Font

-You can use [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font with the JetBrains File Icon Theme.
+You can use [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font with the Extended JetBrains File Icon Theme.

 VS Code doesn't provide clear functionality for adding a custom font to color theme...
 But I managed to add the font to the File icon theme!